 Sheridan, Phil and Bill Scholl (1993) Notes on some Darlingtonia californica Torr. bogs.
 Carniv.
 Pl.
 Newslett.
 22(3):70-75 ( PDF )

 Darlingtonia californica sprouts.
 The non-carnivorous cotyledon leaf on the left still has the seed attached.
 The first carnivorous leaves already look wicked.
-Note one of the first true leaves isn't of the carnivorous type!
+Note the first true leaves is not of the carnivorous type!
 There you see a remnant leaf from its ancestors.